PernilleJacobsen/projekter/README_Period3.md

 # projekter
 Period 3
-Code in Mean1, Mongoose 1 and 2, RedisSessionStore
+Code in Mean1, Mongoose 1 and 2, RedisSessionStore....Mongoose 1 and 2 are not on Github at the moment - something went wrong....

 1 - Explain, generally, what is meant by a NoSQL database.